 The humility of Jesus is humility before God, and can only be understood as the humility of the Son.
 He neither exhibited nor commended and communicated the humility of inferiority-feeling before other men….Whatever may be true of his Messianic self-consciousness, he spoke with authority and acted with confident power.

 Richard Niebuhr, Christ and Culture, 26

 And this is the kind of humility that the true Christian should display.
-Not a humbling before the philosophies or heresies of men, but a confident (not strident) and aggressive (not offensive) stance in opposition to them.
+Not a humbling before the philosophies or heresies of men and women, but a confident (not strident) and aggressive (not offensive) stance in opposition to them.

 If we allow the devilish doctrine of endless dialogue to further integrate and infect our churches, we may find ourselves one day, in the very distant future, still thinking about God but never knowing Him.
 A dialogue without end may sound humble, as progressives will make it out to be, but unless we realize that the Word of God is the End, then it is only the height of arrogance.